gburgyan/go-timing/Readme.md

 ```

 This shows that outside of the calls to the children, `ProcessRequest` consumed 15ms on its own.

+### Duration formatting

+The default Golang `duration` formatting is great for human readability, but it's not as good for machine processing since it involves text parsing of the units.
+If you need to get something other than the provided functionality, you can pass in a function that takes a duration and returns a string.
+This allows you to do any transformations, rounding, scaling or anything else.

+Originally this was implemented as an explosion of parameters to the function.
+This wound up being complex and still wouldn't allow for as much flexibility as desired.
+It was decided that delegating to a function that can do whatever the caller needs is the best solution.

+## ReportMap

+This is similar to, but simpler than, the text-based `Report` function.
+This formats the report into an even simpler `map[string]float64` of just the durations for the various timing contexts.
+This is intended to be easy to consume by a system like Splunk for reporting purposes.

+## JSON

+The timing context objects are decorated with JSON tags to allow serialization to JSON.

+## Custom reporting

+All the needed fields are public and easily navigable so if there is a need to output the timing in any other way, this should be easy to do.

 # Thread Safety